jito-foundation/jito-solana/docs/src/proposals/accounts-db-replication.md

 `ReplicaSlotConfirmationRequest` and sends the `ReplicaSlotConfirmationResponse` back to the requestor.
 The response consists of a vector of new slots the validator knows of which is later than the specified last_replicated_slot.
 This service also runs in the main validator.
-This service gets the slots for replication from the BankForks, BlockCommitmentCache and OptimiscallyConfirmBank.
+This service gets the slots for replication from the BankForks, BlockCommitmentCache and OptimisticallyConfirmedBank.

 The `ReplicaAccountsRequestor`: this service is responsible for sending the request `ReplicaAccountsRequest` to its peer validator or replica for the `ReplicaAccountInfo` for a